GBLSMA/docassemble-MotionTutorial/README.md

 1. Include `_` to separate words.
 1. Cannot begin with a number but may include a number.

+Docassemble `fields` come in different types, and there are special capabilities that come with each type.
+Some of the key types you will use in this interview include:
+* Dates
+* Yesno (True/False, or Boolean values) are easy to use in logical statements.
+* Numbers
+* Text
+* Multiple Choice `fields` are best used when there is a limited set of valid options.

+For each `variable` in your list, think about what type of `field` will best represent it.

 If you get stuck, look at the `interview-basic.yml` file for one approach to solving the problem.

 ### Writing interview questions
-We will need to create an interview screen to gather all of the information.
+We will now need to create an interview screen to gather all of the information.
 We could create a single page that includes all of the variables.
 This might be very messy and hard to read.
 A better practice is to group the related questions together.
 Try it on your own first.
 Sketch out 5-6 screens to start.

 A logical grouping might be:
 1. The tenant's name, address, and phone number